12 Things Homeowners Should Check in Winter

 Outlets, switches, and light fixtures can allow air to pass through.
 Over time, these small gaps and leaks can lose a lot of heat.
 Fortunately, an easy DIY insulation project to properly seal them will prevent that problem.
 Find out the 14 things all smart homeowners should do once a month.

 Carbon monoxide season

 You’ve got a house full of guests, so the oven and stove are working overtime, the water heater is struggling to keep up with demand, the fireplace is burning and the furnace is fighting the cold.
 It’s the perfect setting for carbon monoxide buildup.
 So if you don’t already have a UL-listed carbon monoxide detector, put it at the top of your shopping list.
 Detectors are available at home centers and discount stores.
-Get more information about carbon monoxide detectors and smoke alarms and keep your family and friends safe all year.
+Learn more about how you can keep your family safe from carbon monoxide.

 Check for high water pressure or wreck fixtures and appliances